scaffold-eth/se-2-challenges/README.md

 yarn start
 ```

-📱 Open http://localhost:3000 to see the app
+📱 Open http://localhost:3000 to see the app.

 ---